dlccyes/CollegeNotes/docs/software-development/System Design.md

 - Partition tolerance
 	- misleading because partition will happen

-Partition / network failure is unaviodable in a distributed system, so the choice is whether we want consistency or availability when it happens.
+Partition / network failure is unavoidable in a distributed system, so the choice is whether we want consistency or availability when it happens.
 Typically, RDBMS chooses consistency over availability, while NoSQL chooses availability over consistency.

 If we have 3 servers, and one of them is down i.e. the network is partitioned